by Glynn Cambre, Vice President, Vanguard Salon Systems, Inc. (Oct. 2009)

 You know, it’s easy for us to agree that we need to become life-long learners.
 But unless you commit yourself to doing so, nothing is going to change.
 One way to make that commitment a reality is to set specific goals for improvement.
 Make them specific, measurable and obtainable.
 They can become the strongest force for self-motivation – they will be your track to keep you on course.

-If becoming a successful leader is your goal and ultimate destination, then realize that YOU are personally responsible for your career, where you are and where you want to be.
-You made the CHOICE, now take the responsibility and MAKE THE COMMITMENT!
+If becoming a successful leader is your goal and ultimate destination, then realize that YOU are personally responsible for your leadership journey, for where you are and for where you want to be.
+You made the CHOICE… NOW, take the responsibility and MAKE THE COMMITMENT!